Stripper: Topless

 Women are at times employed in adult-only venues to perform or pose topless in forms of commercial erotic entertainment.
 Such venues can range from downmarket strip clubs to upmarket cabarets, such as the Moulin Rouge.
-A stripper whose upper body is exposed but the genital areas remain obscured during a performance is said to be topless.
 Topless entertainment may also include competitions such as wet T-shirt contests in which women display their breasts through translucent wet fabric—and may end up removing their T-shirts before the audience.
 Strippers can engage in these alternate topless activities at sanctioned times inside the club or as independent contractors at outside venues.
-Not all strippers are comfortable dancing topless.
-In areas where choice in formats exist, exotic dancers express concern that the more they offer in their performance (nudity included) the more they stand to profit.
+In areas where choice in formats exist, exotic dancers may profit more if they offer a greater degree of nudity in their performance.

 Even the dancers that will go topless have been known to stay covered during a dance during slow periods in the club with few customers.
 This is particularly true if the customers do not appear to be engaged or actively tipping because they are not being compensated for their time on stage.
 The practice of topless dancing is banned in many jurisdictions, but strippers have been known to work around the constraints by selectively uncovering her breasts "peek-a-boo" style for short periods of time then replacing the clothing.
 For a male dancer, a bare chest is not considered in the same light and does not face the same legal restrictions.
 During a show where customer tipping is permitted, most strip clubs limit contact with a dancer's breasts to one way—from dancer to customer.
-Many clubs do not allow any breast contact, and some go so far as to place markers on stage that a dancer is not permitted to cross while nude.
+Many clubs do not allow any breast contact, and some place markers on stage that a dancer is not permitted to cross while nude.
 This physical separation enforces compliance with the no-touch policy.